Thokozile23/Final-Project/README.md

 **Model B**: Incorporating Exploration

 Model B introduces an element of exploration, where the system occasionally recommends less popular or new items alongside the top picks.
-This approach is designed to break the cycle of popularity reinforcement and encourage a more balanced distribution of recommendations.
-By integrating exploration, the system promotes greater content diversity and provides users with a wider range of items to discover.
+This approach is designed to break the cycle of popularity reinforcement and encourage a more balanced display of recommendations.
+By adding exploration, the system promotes greater content diversity and provides users with a wider range of items to discover.
 In this model, score trends over time demonstrate a more balanced recommendation pattern, where niche and emerging items receive more attention, improving both the variety of recommendations and user engagement with new content.

 These two models are analyzed and compared by visualizing their score trends over time, providing insights into how feedback loops influence recommendation dynamics.
 The findings from these simulations will guide our understanding of how to reduce popularity bias and design fairer, more diverse recommender systems.